Adonis aestivalis: In livestock

 Typically, A. aestivalis is not consumed by livestock as it is unpalatable and feed contaminated with the plant is usually refused.
 Toxicity results in gastrointestinal symptoms, cardiac arrhythmias, and death.
 However, poisoning of livestock may be more common as it contaminates the fields harvested for hay and other animal feed.

 Though cases are rare, toxicity has been reported in various livestock.
-A study examining horses after eating contaminated hay showed that the horses exhibited varying symptoms, ranging frrom gastrointestinal symptoms, lethargy, dehydration, and muscle tremors.
+A study examining horses after eating contaminated hay showed that the horses exhibited varying symptoms, ranging from gastrointestinal symptoms, lethargy, dehydration, and muscle tremors.
 However, most of the horses refused to eat the hay and did not suffer symptoms of A. aestivalis toxicity.
 In a small. acute-toxicity study with ewes, no clinical signs or life-threatening symptoms were observed but the long-term effects are unclear.
 Similarly, a small, acute-toxicity study with calves did not show life threatening symptoms but minor cardiac abnormalities and gastrointestinal issues were observed.